Azotemia: Types

 Azotemia has three classifications, depending on its causative origin: prerenal azotemia, renal azotemia, and postrenal azotemia.

 Measurements of urea and creatinine (Cr) in the blood are used to assess renal function.
-For historical reasons, the lab test measuring urea is known as "blood urea nitrogen" (BUN).
+For historical reasons, the lab test measuring urea is known as "blood urea nitrogen" (BUN) in the US.
 The BUN:Cr ratio is a useful measure in determining the type of azotemia and will be discussed in each section below.
 A normal BUN:Cr is equal to 15.

 Prerenal azotemia

 Prerenal azotemia is caused by a decrease in blood flow (hypoperfusion) to the kidneys.
 However, there is no inherent kidney disease.
 It can occur following hemorrhage, shock, volume depletion, congestive heart failure, adrenal insufficiency, and narrowing of the renal artery among other things.